Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 ### Available

 All YubiKeys with the PIV application, although require touch is available on only 4 and 5.

+Beginning with YubiKey 5.4.2, the management key can be an AES key.

 ### SDK Classes